Variational Neural-Network Ansatz for Continuum Quantum Field Theory

 It is useful here to employ regularization and system-dependent modifications that assist with the learning procedure (see Supplementary Material for specific details).
 To facilitate smooth optimization over particle number, we multiply $\varphi^{\text{NQFS}}_n(\textbf{x}_n)$ by a parameterizable regularization factor that keeps the probability distribution over particle number well-behaved.
 Moreover, for systems with hard wall boundary conditions, we multiply $\varphi^{\text{NQFS}}_n(\textbf{x}_n)$ by a cutoff factor~\cite{sarsa2011variational, flores2008compression, sarsa2014study, laughlin2009highly} that forces it to vanish at the boundaries.
 Lastly, for an interaction potential that diverges as two particles approach each other $x_i \rightarrow x_j$, the eigenstates exhibit a cusp at $x_i=x_j$ that is quantified by Kato's cusp condition~\cite{kato1957eigenfunctions, foulkes2001quantum}; we account for this cusp by multiplying $\varphi^{\text{NQFS}}_n(\textbf{x}_n)$ by a Jastrow factor that satisfies Kato's cusp condition.

 To highlight applicability, we apply NQFS to the Lieb-Liniger model in an inhomogenous system with hard walls, the Calogero-Sutherland model which has long-range interactions, and a regularized Klein-Gordon model that does not conserve particle number.
-We select these models because they have exactly solvable ground states for benchmarking; details on these benchmarks and their exact solutions are provided in the Supplementary Material.
-Beyond these models, NQFS can be straightforwardly applied to other non-exactly solvable field theories via the methods outlined in the the Supplementary Material.
+We select these models because they have exactly solvable ground states to benchmark against (details provided in the Supplementary Material).
+These models are non-perturbative in that their interactions strongly influence the ground states and cannot be treated perturbatively.
+Beyond these models, NQFS can be straightforwardly applied to non-exactly solvable field theories, which we exemplify in the Supplementary Material.

 \emph{Lieb-Liniger Model.}--- Let us illustrate the application of NQFS to the quintessential non-relativistic QFT, the Lieb-Liniger model~\cite{Lieb_1963_1, Lieb_1963_2}: